serokell/blog-posts/Alex and Happy Part 2/article.md

   | '(' type ')'   { TPar (L.rtRange $1 <-> L.rtRange $3) $2 }
   | '[' type ']'   { TList (L.rtRange $1 <-> L.rtRange $3) $2 }
 ```

+n.b.: Having a `TPar` node is not necessary, and you could have used `$2` in its semantic action instead, but we opted to leave it here.

 What about the arrow type?
 Well, let's try it out.
 Add it to the `type` production: